 Do not vote online if you have mailed or intend to mail a ballot.

-Online link for the voting ballot coming soon.
+Online link for the voting ballot can be found here*.

 Biographies for LI Sierra Club Executive Committee

 Since the first time I ran for the board my family has grown.
 I went from a mother of three adult boys to a grandmother of six grandchildren.
 People will ask me why do you care so much about the environment around you, you’re a senior citizen already let someone else worry about it.
 I reply that it saddens me to see the damage we are doing.
 That people still think climate change is a hoax and for this reason ignore the evidence in front of them.
 I constantly worry about what kind of world it will be once I am gone.
 I feel guilty that my generation has not done enough for future generations and, for this reason I am asking for your vote once again so I can continue to be part of an organization with such caring people who are trying to better Long Island.